bclindner/bclindner-site/README.md

 This site requires a number of dependencies - use [Yarn](https://yarnpkg.com) to install them (just type `yarn` in the project directory).

 Additionally, this site requires a PostgreSQL installation.
-This package is configured to use a local development server and Heroku in production - this can be changed in the config.json file.
+This package is configured to use a local development server and use an environment variable in production - this can be changed in the config.json file.

 Starting the server is as easy as typing `yarn start`, or `node index.js`.